Webpage last updated 10/19/2022

-The purpose of this document is to acquaint prospective bidders and suppliers with the purchasing procedures used by the University of Connecticut.
+The purpose of this webpage is to acquaint prospective bidders and suppliers with the purchasing procedures used by the University of Connecticut.
 The University intends that its purchasing be conducted in accordance with State laws and University policies and procedures such that students, staff, faculty and taxpayers receive full value for each dollar of public funds spent.
 To that end, the University’s procedures conform to open, ethical and sound procurement policies.
 Qualified suppliers, therefore, are invited to compete for the University’s business, which consists of a variety of goods and services.University contracts are awarded to the lowest responsible bidder – price, quality and other prescribed selection factors considered.
 Where price and other factors are identical (tie bids), preference in awarding contracts is given to Connecticut bidders.
 Lots will be drawn for ties between two or more Connecticut vendors.The Purchasing Department is divided into purchasing teams handling specified commodities and/or services.
 Staff names, telephone and e-mail numbers are found in the staff directory.
 The department working hours 8:00 AM to 5:00 PM Monday through Friday, excluding holidays.This manual is intended to provide useful information about doing business with the University of Connecticut including the bidding, award and payment processes.
 Please refer any questions you may have to the appropriate purchasing agent handling the commodities or services you sell.
 To find the appropriate purchasing agent, click here.

 The Purchasing Department maintains active lists of vendors for the purpose of soliciting quotations and proposals for various categories of commodities and services as the needs are identified.